MatthewInch/UI24RBridge/README.md

 		- Layer 4: VIEW 4 (if set)
 		- Layer 5: VIEW 5 (if set)
 		- Layer 6: VIEW 6 (if set)
+		- You have to select 8 channels per View group at least, otherwise the view group will be ignored
 	- Bank U (user defined layers, load from ViewGroups.json file, initially the same as Bank I)
 		- Layer 1: User defined
 		- Layer 2: User defined